Stent Placement Procedure

 Offers Telehealth

-Marc Schermerhorn is a Vascular Surgeon in Boston, Massachusetts.
+Marc Schermerhorn is a Vascular Surgeon practicing medicine in Boston, Massachusetts.
 Dr. Schermerhorn is rated as an Elite provider by MediFind in Stent Placement.
-His top areas of expertise are Thoracic Aortic Aneurysm, Abdominal Aortic Aneurysm (AAA), Carotid Artery Disease, Aneurysm Repair, and Carotid Artery Surgery.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Thoracic Aortic Aneurysm, Abdominal Aortic Aneurysm (AAA), Carotid Artery Disease, Aneurysm Repair, and Carotid Artery Surgery.
+Dr. Schermerhorn is board certified in American Board Of Surgery.

 Learn about our expert tiers